Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can slit your throat with his pinkie toenail.
+Jayesh tells Scorpian to "get over Here"

-Updated on: [16/12/2024]
+Updated on: [17/12/2024]
 <!-- #jokeEnd -->